-“With better forest and trees in the landscapes, groundwater is well maintained and also we have much more stable river flows,” explained Cathy adding that trees bind and anchor soil, holding the soils profile and keeping the trees in place, enabling water to sink into the ground.
+“With better forest and trees in the landscapes, groundwater is well maintained and also we have much more stable river flows,” explained Cathy, adding that trees bind and anchor soil, holding the soil’s profile and keeping the trees in place, therefore enabling water to sink into the ground.

 Even as governments and stakeholders seek ways to maintain the environmental boon that COVID-19 lockdowns have provided, Cathy believes journalists too have a role to play in creating a greener, cleaner world.

 “Do not just be an antagonist journalist, be a supportive one too, get copies of your forest act, your agriculture act and get to understand the policies so you help the government in pushing for realization of the same,” she said.